...

 • There is a trail that is mostly covered by trees, which is nice to trek either on the way up or down.

-Tip: your accommodation provider might be able to drop you off and pick you up to/from Takatsukiyama Observation Deck.
+Tip: your accommodation provider might be able to drop you off and pick you up to/from the Takatsukiyama Observation Deck.

 Kami no Hama Observation Deck (神の浜展望台)